19 Cherry Shrimp Facts That Will Surely Amaze You!

 10. Where Are The Larvae?

-This is a very distinguishing characteristic of the cherry shrimps.
-Most fishes, including many other species of shrimps, have a larvae stage.
-During the reproduction, the eggs hatch into larvae and the larvae grow into baby fishes later on.
+This is a very distinguishing characteristic of cherry shrimps.
+Most fish, including many other species of shrimp, have a larvae stage.
+During reproduction, the eggs hatch into larvae, which grow into baby fish later on.

-However, in the case of cherry shrimps, there is no larvae stage.
-That means, the eggs hatch into tiny shrimp babies, which look exactly like the miniature version of adult cherry shrimps.
+However, cherry shrimps do not have a larvae stage.
+That means the eggs hatch into tiny shrimp babies, which look exactly like miniature versions of adult cherry shrimp.

-At the initial stage, the shrimp babies hide among rocks and plants and live on biofilm mainly.
-Soon they turn into adult shrimps.
+At the initial stage, the shrimp babies hide among rocks and plants and live mainly on biofilm.
+Soon, they turn into adult shrimp.

 11. Taking Care Of The Eggs